 If the majority of the deals were for overridden prices, then the pricing model may need to be updated.
 If only a handful of the deals were from unique, case-specific pricing, it may not make sense to dedicate a disproportionate amount of strategic time to those deals.
 All in all, make sure to have a clear understanding of how your deals are priced and what pricing processes led to them.

-Monitoring specific scenarios
+- Monitoring specific and potentially costly scenarios

-Then, for each item on the list, review the processes in place and determine how that red flag scenario can happen and how often.
+Then, for each item on the list, review the distributor pricing processes in place and determine how that red flag scenario can happen and how often.
 Ideally, each scenario only has a handful of ways to occur but if you find that there are multiple ways for particular red flag criteria to be met, then there may be a larger problem.

-Sales Rep Product Knowledge
+Increasing Sales Rep Product Knowledge

 Some markets and industries change daily so it’s important to have processes that allow for flexibility in pricing strategy.
 If the foundation of your distributor pricing strategy changes too much, you may want to consider thinking higher level about your strategy.
 But changing things like discount limits and product pairings several times could be necessary so work to build a pricing process that can handle these changes without too much interruption.